DonPwrShellHunt/pwsh-dev-container/README.md

 Next I'll change back to just noble rather than dev-noble and see what happens.

 The unexpected preview version of PowerShell came from devcontainers-contrib.
 Once I changed it the standard version the stable version of pwsh 7.4.4 was installed.

+## Permission Denied with pwsh terminal type

+If I create a new zsh terminal, and then type pwsh, I get into pwsh ok.